Jasmine Jackson of Kinston High School in Lenoir County represented North Carolina at the 2016 National Finals in Washington, D.C.

 The program starts in the classroom, broadens to the state level and culminates at the national finals in Washington, D.C.

 While teachers, students and poetry lovers everywhere can use the NEA’s Poetry Out Loud website www.poetryoutloud.org and free materials to organize their own contests, the official contest is limited to the programs run by each state’s arts agency.
 If you are a teacher interested in participating in the official N.C. program, contact Steve Sumerford at email@example.com.
 You can also register your school to participate by Tuesday, November 1, 2016.

-Further information, including poems eligible for the competition, tips for teachers and students, press releases for coordinators, and answers to frequently asked questions can be found at www.poetryoutloud.org.
+Further information, including poems eligible for the competition, lesson plans and competition rules can be found at www.poetryoutloud.org.